a1an-na/QTM350_Final_Project/README.md

 This repository is organized into the following folders:

-data/ – Cleaned and raw datasets used for the analysis
+data – Cleaned and raw datasets used for the analysis

-scripts/ – Python scripts for data cleaning, transformation, and visualizations
+scripts – Python scripts for data cleaning, transformation, and visualizations

-documentation/ – Supporting documentation including codebooks and design notes
+documentation – Supporting documentation including codebooks and design notes

-final-project-report/ – Quarto files for the final report and presentation
+final-project-report – Quarto files for the final report and presentation

 README.md – Overview of the project and structure